-NAVFAC Hawaii, Utilities and Energy Division, operates a potable water supply pumping station within the lower tunnel system, approximately 4,460 ft downgradient of the USTs (Figure 1).
-Various sources refer to the water pumping station as Navy Supply Well 2254-01, Red Hill Adit Number 3 Water Pumping Station, Red Hill Shaft, or the U.S. Navy Pumping Station.
-The station pumps groundwater from an infiltration gallery located within the basal aquifer beneath Red Hill to supply the JBPHH water distribution system.
-A groundwater sampling point (RHMW2254-01) is located within the infiltration gallery to facilitate sampling of the supply water.

-43 Construction of RHSF began with excavation and removal of surface soil on the top of Red Hill to 44 expose the underlying basalt.
-Each tank pit was then blasted from the basalt, using a central vertical 45 tunnel and radial blast tubes.
-Once the tank pits were created, 1/4-inch-thick steel tank segments were field-constructed and placed into the pits in sections, starting with installation of the lower tank domes.
-Once the lower dome of each tank was in place, a bed of concrete was placed below the bottom of the dome.
-The steel side walls and upper dome of each tank were then installed and encased in concrete.
-Upon completion of each tank, small-diameter holes were drilled in the sides of the tank and through the concrete bed.
-A 10-to-1 grout mixture was then injected into the surrounding bedrock at a pressure of approximately 300 pounds per square inch to close seams and fractures in the tank and the surrounding bedrock (DON 2002).

-8 Based on previous site investigations and associated analytical data, fuel releases have occurred at

-9 the site, including the January 2014 release (DON 2002, 2007).
-Because there was no requirement to

-10 document, report, or respond to UST releases until promulgation of the Hazardous and Solid Waste

-11 Amendments of 1984, there are limited spill or release records from before that time.
+- 1 2254-01, Red Hill Adit Number 3 Water Pumping Station, Red Hill Shaft, or the U.S. Navy Pumping - 2 Station.
+The station pumps groundwater from an infiltration gallery located within the basal aquifer - 3 beneath Red Hill to supply the JBPHH water distribution system.
+The infiltration gallery extends - 4 from the pumping station 1,260 ft east and southeast to within 1,530 ft of Tank 1, the nearest UST.
+A - 5 groundwater sampling point (RHMW2254-01) is located within the infiltration gallery near Navy - 6 Supply Well 2254-01 to facilitate sampling of the supply water. - 7 Construction of RHSF began with excavation and removal of surface soil on the top of Red Hill to - 8 expose the underlying basalt.
+Each tank pit was then blasted from the basalt, using a central vertical - 9 tunnel and radial blast tubes.
+The upper dome shell was blasted and excavated first, and the upper - dome was field-constructed.
+The cavity for the tank barrel and lower dome was then blasted and - 11 excavated, and the remainder of the tank was field-constructed from the lower dome up.
+Once the - lower dome of each tank was in place, a bed of concrete was placed below the bottom of the dome. - 13 The tank lining was constructed using 1⁄4-inch-thick, 5-ft by 12-ft steel plates welded together.
+A gap - of approximately 3.5-4 ft was maintained between the tank lining and the wall of the excavation, and - after installing steel reinforcing, concrete was poured into the gap (DON 2005, Appendix C).
+Upon - 16 completion of each tank, small-diameter holes were drilled in the sides of the tank and through the - 17 concrete bed.
+A 10-to-1 grout mixture was then injected into the surrounding bedrock at a pressure of - 18 approximately 300 pounds per square inch to close seams and fractures in the tank and the - 19 surrounding bedrock (DON 2002). - 20 Based on previous site investigations and associated analytical data, fuel releases have occurred at - 21 the site, including the January 2014 release (DON 2002, 2007).
+Because there was no requirement to - document, report, or respond to UST releases until promulgation of the Hazardous and Solid Waste - Amendments of 1984, there are limited spill or release records from before that time.

-1 2.
-Project Quality Objectives
+2. Project Quality Objectives

-2 The Project Quality Objectives (PQOs) for the overall investigation, including the expansion of the monitoring well network, were discussed during the Scoping Meetings for the AOC Statement of 3 4 Work Section 6 and Section 7, and have been further developed herein in general accordance with 5 available guidance, including the DOH Hazard Evaluation and Emergency Response (HEER) Technical Guidance Manual [TGM] for the Implementation of the Hawaii State Contingency Plan 6 (the "DOH-HEER TGM"; DOH 2009), Guidance on Systematic Planning Using the Data Quality 7 Objectives Process (EPA QA/G-4) (EPA 2006), and the NAVFAC Pacific Environmental 8 9 Restoration Program Procedure I-A-1, Development of Project Quality Objectives (DON 2015b).
+- 2 The Project Quality Objectives (PQOs) for the overall investigation, including the expansion of the - 3 monitoring well network, were discussed during the Scoping Meetings for the AOC Statement of - 4 Work Section 6 and Section 7, and have been further developed herein in general accordance with - 5 available guidance, including the DOH Hazard Evaluation and Emergency Response (HEER) - 6 Technical Guidance Manual [TGM] for the Implementation of the Hawaii State Contingency Plan - 7 (the "DOH-HEER TGM"; DOH 2009), Guidance on Systematic Planning Using the Data Quality - 8 Objectives Process (EPA QA/G-4) (EPA 2006), and NAVFAC Pacific Environmental Restoration - 9 Program Project Procedure I-A-1, Development of Project Quality Objectives (DON 2015b).